Food safety in the home

 When it doubt, throw it out.

-For more information on what to do with your food during and after an emergency, refer to the Canadian Food Inspection Agency’s webpage on Food Safety In An Emergency.
+For more information on what to do with your food during and after an emergency, refer to food and drinking water safety in an emergency (Government of Canada).

 You can learn more about the general principles of food safety by attending a food handler training and certification program.